This workshop title is available both in-person and online.

 - Internet access

-- Course is delivered using a live, interactive virtual online classroom, providing an environment for optimal learning.
+- Course is delivered using a live, virtual online classroom, providing an environment for optimal learning.
+Attendees are encouraged to ask questions and are able to do so by either unmuting or using the chat feature.

 - 8 sessions, once per week